IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute reference after your resource is created.

-- `id` - (String) The entrypoint ruleset ID.
+There are no extra attribute refereneces in addition to the argument reference list.